Jacob-Barhak/FairTournament/README.md

 VERSION HISTORY:
 ----------------
 Development started on 2nd July 2015.
-Fixes towards PyCon Israel on 30th May 2018.
+Fixes towards PyCon Israel on 30th May 2018 and on 4th June 2018.

 DEVELOPER CONTACT INFO: